 - I will not engage in or threaten abuse of any kind.

 Discipline Policy: Camp operates on a three strike policy.
 A strike can be given by any staff member for any infraction of the above behavior contract.
-After a second strike is given, the Associate Director will contact my parent(s)/guardian(s).
+After a second strike is given, the Director will contact my parent(s)/guardian(s).
 Upon a third strike, I will be sent home and my parent(s)/guardian(s) will be required to pick me up that day.
-Camp Wyoming has a zero tolerance policy on bullying and the possession or use of alcohol, tobacco, or illegal substances.
+Camp Wyoming has a zero tolerance policy on bullying and the possession or use of alcohol, tobacco, weapons, or illegal substances.
 Breaking this policy will result in an immediate three strikes, and I will be sent home.

 By signing below, I am indicating that I have reviewed this Camper Behavior Contract with my parent(s)/guardian(s) and agree to abide by the rules.
 I understand that in the event I am sent home, no refund will be given.
-Following these rules will help camp be a safer environment for everyone.
+Following these rules will help camp be a safe environment for everyone.

 Dress Code and Attire